line/feature-flag-android/README.md

 - `DEBUG`: Enabled when the build type is `debug`.
 - `RELEASE`: Enabled when the build type is `debug` or `release`.

-The following code is actuall configuration example.
+The following code is actual configuration example.

 ```build.gradle.kts
 featureFlag {